adferrand/docker-backuppc/README.md

 ### Advanced SMTP configuration

 In more complex scenarios, like sending notifications through a TLS-secured SMTP server with authentication (eg. Google SMTP), you can use any advanced configuration supported by MSMTP.
-To do so, mount or copy a user-wide SMTP configuration file `.msmtp` in the volume `/home/backuppc`.
+To do so, mount or copy a user-wide SMTP configuration file `.msmtprc` in the volume `/home/backuppc`.
 This configuration will be used for any email sended by BackupPC.

 See [MSMTP documentation](http://msmtp.sourceforge.net/doc/msmtp.html), in particular its [configuration examples](http://msmtp.sourceforge.net/doc/msmtp.html#Examples), to see how to build the configuration which suits your needs.